 All our work is covered for 12 months.

-We will need full access, with cars off and away from the site and garage doors open.
+We will need full access to the area, with cars off and away from the site to be paved and garage doors open.

 Nothing specific is required.
 You may walk on it immediately, but it is best to wait at least 5-7 days before parking on the new surface.
 We often advise that you wait longer during hot weather.
-Following installation, be sure to follow a regular preventative maintenance plan, including sealcoating and crack filling, to keep your asphalt looking its best.
+Following installation, be sure to follow a regular preventative maintenance plan, including sealcoating and crack filling, to keep your asphalt driveway or parking lot looking its best.

-When your asphalt pavement is brand new the surface is very black.
+When your asphalt pavement is brand new the surface is very black due to the petroleum oils.
 Because asphalt needs time to cure and harden, you may be able to notice roller marks or some areas where hand work was done may be more visible.
 After a short time of usage, however, the surface will blend together and have a very smooth appearance.

 There are many things you can do to keep your asphalt paving looking great.
-Killing weeds along the edges, treating any oil or gas spills, filling any open cracks, and keeping the pavement sealed will greatly extend the life of any asphalt surface.
+Killing weeds along the edges, treating any oil or gas spills as soon as possible, filling any open cracks, and keeping the pavement protected with seal coat will greatly extend the life of any asphalt surface.
 Upon completion of your driveway we will provide a helpful driveway care booklet.